 Vegan wine menu

-Environmentally friendly and cruelty-free cleaning products and detergents
+Only environmentally friendly and vegan cleaning products and detergents

 The idea behind a diet that’s free of meat, fish and any other animal products is motivated by a set of different factors.
 Most people go vegan for ethical reasons, seeking to avoid any forms of exploitation of, and cruelty to animals for food and other purposes.
 A vegan diet can, however, also promote health and healing.
 Sustainability and environmental protection also play a major role as meat production, for example, consumes much more water than growing vegetables.
 Finally, a vegan diet is also based on the idea of contributing to global nutritional justice.